World Heritage Site Shirakawa-go tour guide

 Flame nitter SOP

 You can visit to 2nd floor and 3rd floor inside Wada house.
-So please see the design of thatched roof.
+So please see the design of the thatched roof.

 If lucky you can see the silkworm too.